masolimano/maneage/README-hacking.md

      $ git push                   # Push your commit to your remote.
      ```

+ 11. **Read the publication checklist**: The publication checklist below is
+     very similar to this one, but for the final phase of your project.
+For
+     now, you don't have to do any of its steps, but reading it will give
+     you good insight into the later stages of your project.
+If you already
+     know how you want to publish your project, you can implement many of
+     those steps from the start and during the actual project (in
+     particular how to organize your data files that go into the plots).
+     Making it much easier to complete that checklist when you are ready
+     for submission.

- 11. **Start your exciting research**: You are now ready to add flesh and
+ 12. **Start your exciting research**: You are now ready to add flesh and
      blood to this raw skeleton by further modifying and adding your
      exciting research steps.
 You can use the "published works" section in
      the introduction (above) as some fully working models to learn